timbru31/SuperWheat/README.txt

 preventWater: true
 preventWaterGrown: false

-Permissions (if no permissions system is detected, only OPs are able to use the commands!)
+Permissions (if no permissions system is detected, only OPs are able to use the permissions!)
 Only bukkit's permissions system is supported!

 SuperWheat.*